crossplane/crossplane/design/design-doc-composition-functions.md

   particular configuration DSL, others look for webhooks written in a GPL, etc.

 To address these issues, we added support for 'Composition Functions' in Crossplane v1.11.
 Functions are an alpha feature and are off by default.
+In the [alpha design][alpha-design] we proposed that how a Function was implemented could vary in at least two ways:

+* By `type` - i.e. `type: Container`, `type: Webhook`.
+* By "runner" implementation - i.e. how a `type: Container` Function is run.

+We implemented a "default" or "reference" `type: Container` Function runner with known scalability and compatibility constraints, but didn't lay out a clear path for others to build alternative Function runners.
+Since alpha, no alternative Function runners have appeared.

+The aforementioned limitations of the reference Function runner lead to a demand to support webhook Functions as an alternative.
+Ultimately we were reluctant to support this because it fragments the Function ecosystem.
+When a Function can be an OCI container or a webhook (or more in future?) there is no one artifact that constitutes "a Function".
+This makes discovery and distribution of Functions more complicated than we would like.

 This document is an iteration on (and supersedes) the [previous design document][alpha-design] based on what we've learned since the feature was launched.
+In particular, it is motivated by the desire to identify a single kind of Function artifact suitable for most people - similar to Providers.

 ## Goals